yfstein/yfstein.github.io/_posts/2020-6-11-centos-7-first-steps.md

 ## Update the system

-Because not every system which we are creating on our providers infrastructure is up-to-date.
-So we will update the repositorys, check for updates and install them:
+Because not every system which we are creating on our providers infrastructure is up-to-date we will update the repositorys, check for updates and install them:

 `yum update -y`